h3abionet/h3agwas-examples/README.md

 1 'weighted-z' requests weighted Z-score-based p-values (as computed by the Abecasis Lab's METAL software)

-## Finemapping
+# 5. Finemapping

-Fine Mapping can be run on full summary statistics, or specific windows using two different script, furthermore on script has been done to just do a gcta
+Fine-mapping can be run on full summary statistics, or specific windows using two different script.
+Furthermore there is a  script which just does GCTA.

 ### general option :
 *